SevenAteNein/config.nix-and-friends/README.md

 - **System → Enable EFI: ON.** Non-negotiable — this config uses the `systemd-boot` UEFI bootloader; a BIOS-mode VM cannot boot it.
-- 8 GB RAM, 4 CPUs, 60+ GB disk.
+- 8 GB RAM *(if you can allocate 16, do it, and you can un-comment-out RAM-heavy builds like bambu-lab)*, 4 CPUs, 60+ GB disk.
+  *(This should also foreshadow some caveats that come with building this on a virtual GPU)*
 - Display → 3D acceleration ON, video memory maxed.
 Hyprland is a GPU-rendered compositor; in a VM it runs on emulated graphics and will feel sluggish.
-That's expected — the VM validates your *configuration*, not performance.
-(If the mouse cursor is invisible in the VM, add `cursor { no_hardware_cursors = true }` to the Hyprland settings — a known VM quirk.)
+That's expected and should not be seen as representative of the way it operates once ported to metal — the purpose of the VM is to validate your *configuration*, not performance. *(Though. if the mouse cursor is invisible in the VM, add `cursor { no_hardware_cursors = true }` to the Hyprland settings)*.

 What the VM *cannot* test: everything in `modules/hardware.nix` that touches the real GPU (amdgpu, Vulkan, ROCm, Steam performance).
 Those options are